 https://facultyonline.churchofengland.org/home

 The application would usually be made on behalf of the church by an officer of the PCC.
-Full guidance is available on the Online Faculty System website, including specific guidance on making an application under List B.
+Full guidance is available on the Online Faculty System website.

 The Liverpool Ringing Simulator Project documentation, or extracts from it, may be used to support your application, provided its source is acknowledged: all documentation is released under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA) which permits you to re-use it for any purpose.